edmontongo/presentations/2014-02/duck/README.md

 `fourth.go`

-A Speaker interface.
+A Talker interface.

 `fifth.go`

-ClayPigeon does not implement Speaker.
+ClayPigeon does not implement Talker.

 `sixth.go`